 Vietnam is home to exotic and beautiful natural wonders.
 It has a complex history and a fascinating culture.
 More and more people are traveling each year to Vietnam to discover their limestone islands, the cave systems in Phong Nha-Ke Bang, and more.
 But travelers often wonder if vaccines are necessary to travel to Vietnam.
-Currently, there are no compulsory vaccinations for Vietnam.
+Currently, there are no compulsory vaccinations o immunizations for Vietnam.
 However, it is advised to check with a doctor or healthcare professional about the recommended vaccines for Vietnam.
 This might vary depending on the country where you live.

-Besides worrying about which vaccines are necessary to travel to Vietnam, many travelers wonder if they need a visa to enter Vietnam.
+Besides worrying about which things are necessary to travel to Vietnam, many travelers wonder if they need a visa to enter Vietnam.
 Most foreign visitors must have a visa to travel to Vietnam for tourism purposes.
 The country launched an online visa system to simplify the process of getting a visa.
 The Vietnam eVisa is available to citizens of 80 countries.

 The eVisa for Vietnam grants the holder a stay of 30 days in the country.
 This tourist visa for Vietnam can also be used for other purposes including business, journalism, studying, or visiting friends and family.
-Travelers must meet the Vietnam online visa requirements, and should have a valid passport, a digital passport photo, and email address and a debit or credit card.
+Travelers must meet the Vietnam online visa requirements and should have a valid passport, a digital passport photo, and email address and a debit or credit card.

 Which vaccines should I get to travel to Vietnam?